JessyD/dot-cloud/README.md

 # Installation

+The installation script is only needed once.

+Use it with care.
+It has not been used with exotic configurations.
+The `.vimrc` file and the `.vim` folder are supposed to be in the home folder `~/`.

 The script tries to be conservative and keep the present custom vim, if any.
-No merge is done: If installation goes on, the version in the repository is installed, backing up and removing the old one.
+No merge is done: If installation goes on, the version in the repository is fully copied, backing up and removing the old one.

 ```bash
 git clone git@github.com:AlessandroA/vim-cloud.git